fabiitch/NztBox/README.md

     - Collision event with Dynamic, Kinematic, Ghost, Forces
     - Rebound with Dynamic, Kinematic
     - Forces with Dynamic, Kinematic, Forces
-### 4) Ghost
-    - Can move or rotate
-    - Gravity has no effect
-    - Collision event with Static, Dynamic, Kinematic, Ghost, Forces
-    - No rebound
-    - No forces
-### 5) Force
-    - Can move or rotate
-    - Gravity has no effect
-    - Collision event with Dynamic, Kinematic, Ghost, Forces
-    - No rebound
-    - Forces with Dynamic
-### 6) Laser
-    - Can move or rotate
-    - Gravity has no effect
-    - Collision event with Dynamic, Kinematic, Ghost, Forces
-    - Rebound
-    - No Forces
 ---
 ## Body Contact Attribute :
     - Mass      : Used as multiplicator of energy transfert